samvloeberghs/ng-vikings-2017-workshop/README.md

 ## Moving from a mobile app to a progressive web app

-To start this part of the workshop, checkout the `part-3-mobile-to-pwa` branch.
+To start this part of the workshop, checkout the `part-3` mobile to pwa" branch.

 We won't be building this application for deployment as a mobile app, but we will be serving it as a mobile web-app.